briefercloud/layerform/README.md

 ### You own the infrastructure and permissions

 Layerform runs in _your_ infrastructure.
-Just like Terraform, Layerform will store state and spin up resources in _your_ cloud providers.
-Therefore, you have full control over who gets access to what, and what resources are currently running and how much they cost.
+Layerform will store state and spin up resources in _your_ cloud providers.
+Therefore, you have full control over who gets access to what, and what resources are currently running, and how much they cost.

 <br>